Mishti92/writing-from-the-void/content/index.md

 *offline, mostly.*

-plan: disconnected from most of the world, develop a [[routine]], in a tiny island, south of Brazil.
+plan: disconnected from most of the world, develop a [[the practice]], in a tiny island, south of Brazil.
 1 month.
 2 months.
 3 months. [[no sé]].

 this is the system I have built to let my creativity and curiosity take the lead and let the words pour out of me, removing all sorts of distractions with intentional entropy.